Work - Overview

 Broad Scope of Practice

-- In-patient care, residential care facility support, the emergency department and geriatric and full spectrum primary care opportunities, including primary care clinics.
+- In-patient care, long term care facility support, the emergency department and geriatric and full spectrum primary care opportunities, including primary care clinics.

 - Prenatal outreach, obstetrics, palliative care, after-hours clinics and much more

 - Family-physician-supported facilities: Chilliwack General Hospital and Fraser Canyon Hospital